You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 Sometimes, finances are tight.
 A PYMNTS study found that 61% of US consumers live paycheck to paycheck.
 So, unfortunately, that’s normal.

 Maybe you were hit with an abnormally high or unexpected expense, and now you can’t afford to pay your bills.
-Using a credit card to make a car payment can give you some time to figure things out.
+Using a credit card to make a monthly car payment can give you some time to figure things out.
 It’s far from an ideal solution, but it is a solution.

 Why You Shouldn’t Use a Credit Card to Make a Car Payment